 The thing is, in Australia, superannuation is compulsory.
 It affects all of us.

 But most people don’t really understand superannuation and in fact, the first time most people actually consider superannuation is when they get their first job and are marshalled into the industry fund.

 I know, I know… superannuation is about as interesting as watching paint dry.
 BUT… it has been set up for a reason, and that reason is so you won’t be reliant on the Government in your old age.
 The pension and other age-benefits are being phased out, and eventually all Australians will be expected to be self-funded retirees.
 So it makes sense then, to look after your super and take an active interest in how it’s performing.

 There are choices.
 You don’t have to join the industry funds.
 And there are also many ways to manage your super so that you maximise the returns for your retirement.
 Super strategies can change at various times in your life and can also help to minimise your tax, particularly as you get older and begin to plan for retirement.

-What’s most important is that even if you never have done so before, you take the time to check in with a financial planner or money coach to see how your super is performing and arm yourself with information.
+What’s most important is that even if you never have done so before, you take the time to check in with a financial planner to see how your super is performing and arm yourself with information.
 Consider it a kind of ‘health check’ for your super.
 It makes sense to put a little effort in now, so you can nurture your super and be certain that you can live well in retirement.

 If we can help, contact us.